subsquid/docs/docs/sdk/reference/processors/evm-batch/transactions.md

     }
   })
 ```
+Note that the calls made by other contracts will not be included.
+Look at [call traces](/sdk/reference/processors/evm-batch/traces/) to get this data.

 4) Mine all transactions to and from Vitalik Buterin's address [`vitalik.eth`](https://etherscan.io/address/vitalik.eth).
 Fetch the involved addresses, ETH value and hash for each transaction.
 Get execution traces with the [default fields](../field-selection/#transactions) for outgoing transactions.